Podima2/UK-Car-Insurance-Compliance-Checker/README.md

 ## 📋 Overview

-Euclid is a specialized Layer-0/Layer-1 metagraph integration built on the Constellation Network that revolutionizes insurance policy management.
-The system enables insurance providers to upload cryptographically signed policy templates while allowing end-users to query these policies using natural language for instant, trustless risk assessment.
+This application built on the Constellation Network revolutionises insurance policy management, it enables insurance providers to upload cryptographically signed policy templates while allowing end-users to query these policies using natural language for instant, trustless risk assessment.

 **Example Query:** *"Does changing my exhaust void my insurance?"*
 **Response:** ⚠️ High Risk: Policy may be void if modifications are undeclared